-Financial implications
+3.1 Financial implications

-- 3.1 The original £4.6m funding provided for phase one of the modernisation programme, approved in March 2022, is expected to be fully spent.
-From this point forward any new works identified will be assessed on a case-by-case basis.
-The analysis of any proposed work will include an understanding of the full financial implications for the Council, including the ongoing revenue commitment and the envisaged benefits from any new or changed, system or service. - 3.2 The ICT&D team are engaged with the normal budgeting processes of the Council and will provide information about options for investment through that process.
-At the time of writing several investment options have been suggested but these must be balanced alongside all requests from across the Council and alongside the reality that Slough needs to save significant money.
-The team will provide the information required to help senior leaders balance the benefit, risks and needs of residents through the priorities that are set. - 3.3 Although some of the proposed works are likely to drive efficiencies and will therefore have a clear return-on-investment, some are more about security and stabilisation where the investment is about lowering risk.
+- 3.1.1 The original £4.6m funding provided for phase one of the modernisation programme, approved in March 2022, is expected to be fully spent.
+Although the precise nature of the work that was started in 2022 was not fully clear at the time, and new requirements have been picked up continuously over the past year, we have worked in partnership with the Commercial team to ensure that all new spend is appropriate for the needs of the Council, and better in terms of commercials than previous arrangements.
+As a result of this we have made significant savings against a range of items like the new wide area network, data centre services, and mobile telephony. - 3.1.2 From this point forward any new works identified will be assessed on a case-bycase basis.
+The analysis of any proposed work will include an understanding of the full financial implications for the Council, including the ongoing revenue commitment and the envisaged benefits from any new or changed, system or service.

+- 3.1.3 The ICT&D team are engaged with the MTFS processes of the Council and have provided information about options for investment through that process.
+These must be balanced alongside all requests from across the Council and alongside the reality that Slough needs to save significant savings to balance the MTFS. - 3.1.4 Some of the proposed investment will underpin efficiencies and will therefore have a return-on-investment.
+Some are more about security and stabilisation where the investment is about lowering the significant risks we are managing, especially around cyber security, resilience, and operational efficiency. - 3.1.5 Any actions arising from the recommendations in this report will need to be funded within current approved budgets or as part of the 2024/25 MTFS.

-Legal implications
+3.2 Legal implications